nmfs-opensci/nmfs-jhub/Set-up-daskhub.md

 Log into GitHub and go to GitHub \> Settings \> Developer Settings \> New Oauth Application

 Look carefully at how I filled in the boxes.
-It's all important.
-Make sure you use https:\\\\ since your url has that now.
-The image has a mistake.
-The call back is really `https://dhub.opensci.live/hub/oauth_callback` without the IP address.

 ![](images/img10.png)

 Next you will see something like this

 ![](images/img11.png)

 You need to copy the ID and then click the create secrets button and save the secret.
 Save those for later.

 ## Create a team in your GitHub org